bhavika32-hub/Hospital/README.md

 ---

-## Dashboard Automation Features

-- Dynamic Pivot Tables
-- Interactive Slicers
-- Automated Reporting using Power Query
-- Refreshable KPI Dashboard
-- Year, Month, and Age Group Filters
-- Formula-Based Category Creation

----
-### Patient Flow Forecasting

-* Forecasted next-month patient admissions using Running Average analysis on historical admission trends.
-* Estimated future patient volume to support hospital capacity planning and resource allocation.

-## Dynamic Reporting Workflow

-1. Raw patient data is updated in the source sheet
-2. Power Query refreshes transformed data
-3. Pivot Tables update automatically
-4. KPI calculations refresh dynamically
-5. Dashboard visuals update instantly
-6. Slicers enable interactive analysis

----

 # Key Insights

-## Admission Trend Insights
+## Admission Trends

-- Patient admissions increase steadily from March to August.
+- Admissions rise steadily from March to August, peaking in August, then decline toward year-end — indicating seasonal patterns.

+## Risk Patterns
+- High-risk patients are concentrated in the 71–80 age group, followed by 61–70; risk severity increases with age.
+- Low-risk patients are least represented in these older age groups.
+- High-risk patients generally have longer hospitalization durations.

+## ICU & Critical Care
+- ICU accounts for only **10%** of total admissions but carries disproportionate severity:
+  - ~**35%** of ICU patients are High Risk
+  - Average ICU stay: **10 days**
+  - ~**66%** of ICU patients fall in the Extended Stay category (short stays are minimal)
-- August records the highest patient volume.
+- ICU pressure is driven by patient **severity**, not volume.

-- Admissions gradually decline towards the end of the year.
-- Hospital workload fluctuates throughout the year, indicating seasonal admission patterns.
+## Blood Group Patterns
+- **B+** has the highest patient volume overall and the largest share of High-Risk patients; it also dominates ICU admissions.
+- **O+** is the second-highest across risk categories.
+- Blood group distribution is otherwise fairly consistent across Low/Medium/High-Risk groups.

+## Wait-Time Pressure
+- General Ward has the most high-wait-time cases (**1,975**) vs. ICU's **371**.
+- The "None" referral category and General Practice see the highest concentrations of high-wait-time patients.
+- Medium-Risk patients contribute the most high-wait-time cases (**2,136**); High-Risk contributes **1,195**.
+- **~87%** of High-Risk patients experience High Wait-Time; **~57%** of Medium-Risk patients do.

+## Length of Stay
+- Most patients fall under Normal Stay; Extended Stay is the second-largest segment.
+- Critical Long-Stay patients are few but resource-intensive.
+- **~50%** of High-Risk patients are Extended Stay, vs. only **~17%** of Medium-Risk (**~56%** of Medium-Risk are Normal Stay).
+- A small patient group accounts for a disproportionate share of hospital occupancy.

+## Ward-Level Patterns
+- **General Ward:** Largest patient population and workload; highest number of Normal Stay patients and high-wait-time cases.
+- **ICU:** Fewer patients but highest concentration of Extended Stay and prolonged hospitalization.
+- **Private Ward:** Balanced stay distribution; lower prolonged-care pressure than ICU.

+## Department-Level Patterns
+- The "None" referral category has the highest concentration of High-Risk, Extended Stay, and Critical Long-Stay patients.
+- General Practice ranks second in High-Risk concentration and contributes significantly to ICU admissions and prolonged stays.
+- Orthopedics shows moderate long-duration recovery; Cardiology slightly longer treatment durations; Neurology is relatively stable.
+- Renal and Gastroenterology have lower hospitalization intensity.
+- **Gastroenterology has the highest patient satisfaction score**, and satisfaction stays fairly stable across departments — higher volume doesn't necessarily mean lower satisfaction.

 ---

-## Risk Analysis Insights

-- High-risk patients are predominantly concentrated in the 71–80 age group, followed by the 61–70 age group.
-- Low-risk patients are least represented in the 71–80 and 61–70 age groups.
-- Risk severity increases with patient age.
-- ICU patients have a higher average risk score compared to other wards.
-- Approximately 35% of ICU patients belong to the High-Risk category.
-- Blood group B+ shows the highest concentration of High-Risk patients.
-- ICU admissions are also dominated by B+ blood group patients.
-- High-risk patients generally experience longer hospitalization durations.
+# How These Patterns Connect

+- **Age drives resource consumption:** The 61–80 age bracket dominates High/Medium-Risk categories and is more likely to need ICU care and longer stays.
+- **High-Risk patients strain multiple fronts at once:** 50% land in Extended Stay and 87% in High Wait-Time — simultaneously affecting clinical workload, bed occupancy, and delays.
+- **ICU burden comes from severity, not volume:** ICU accounts for only 10% of total admissions, yet 35% of ICU patients are High Risk, average ICU stay is 10 days, and 66% fall in Extended Stay — showing ICU pressure is driven by patient severity rather than patient count.
+- **Referral gaps concentrate pressure:** The "None" referral category and General Practice repeatedly show up across High-Risk, ICU, Extended Stay, and High-Wait-Time cases — suggesting workload is concentrated in a narrow set of referral pathways rather than spread evenly.
+- **Risk severity and length of stay move together:** As risk rises, so does hospitalization duration (50% of High-Risk vs. 17% of Medium-Risk in Extended Stay).

 ---

-## Blood Group Insights

-- B+ records the highest patient volume across all risk categories.
-- B+ also contributes the largest share of High-Risk patients.
-- O+ records the second-highest patient count across risk categories.
-- Blood group distribution remains relatively consistent across Low, Medium, and High-Risk categories.

----

-## ICU & Critical Care Insights

-- ICU patients represent only 10% of total admissions.
-- ICU patients record an average hospitalization duration of 10 days.
-- Approximately 66% of ICU patients belong to the Extended Stay category.
-- ICU records the highest concentration of Extended Stay patients.
-- Short-stay admissions are minimal in ICU.
-- ICU handles fewer patients but significantly higher clinical severity.

----

-## Wait-Time Insights

-- General Ward records the highest number of high wait-time cases (1,975 patients).
-- ICU contributes comparatively fewer high wait-time cases (371 patients).
-- Patients under the "None" referral category account for the highest number of High Wait-Time cases.
-- General Practice records the second-highest concentration of High Wait-Time patients.
-- Medium-Risk patients contribute the highest number of High Wait-Time cases (2,136 patients).
-- High-Risk patients contribute 1,195 High Wait-Time cases.
-- Approximately 87% of High-Risk patients fall into the High Wait-Time category.
-- Approximately 57% of Medium-Risk patients fall into the High Wait-Time category.

----

-## Length of Stay Insights

-- Most patients fall under the Normal Stay category.
-- Extended Stay patients form the second-largest hospitalization segment.
-- Critical Long-Stay patients remain limited in count but require significant hospital resources.
-- ICU contributes disproportionately to prolonged hospitalization cases.
-- Approximately 50% of High-Risk patients belong to the Extended Stay category.
-- Only 17% of Medium-Risk patients belong to the Extended Stay category.
-- Around 56% of Medium-Risk patients fall under the Normal Stay category.
-- A relatively small group of patients accounts for a large share of hospital occupancy.

----

-## Ward-Level Insights

-### General Ward

-- Handles the largest patient population.
-- Records the highest operational workload.
-- Manages the largest share of Normal Stay patients.
-- Also records the highest number of High Wait-Time cases.

-### ICU

-- Handles fewer patients but significantly higher risk intensity.
-- Records the highest concentration of Extended Stay patients.
-- Contributes heavily to prolonged hospitalization burden.

-### Private Ward

-- Shows a relatively balanced stay distribution.
-- Faces lower prolonged-care pressure compared to ICU.

----

-## Department-Level Insights

-- Patients without a specified referral department ("None") account for the highest concentration of High-Risk patients.
-- General Practice records the second-highest concentration of High-Risk patients.
-- General Practice contributes significantly to ICU admissions.
-- Patients without a referral department account for the highest concentration of Extended Stay and Critical Long-Stay cases.
-- General Practice contributes significantly to prolonged hospitalization cases.
-- Orthopedics demonstrates moderate long-duration recovery cycles.
-- Cardiology records slightly longer treatment durations.
-- Neurology shows relatively stable hospitalization distribution.
-- Renal and Gastroenterology maintain lower hospitalization intensity.
-- Gastroenterology records the highest patient satisfaction score.

----

-## Satisfaction Insights

-- Gastroenterology records the highest satisfaction score among all departments.
-- Patient satisfaction remains relatively stable across departments.
-- Higher patient volume does not necessarily result in lower satisfaction levels.

----

-# Interconnected Insights

-### Age Drives Risk and Hospital Resource Consumption

-Patients aged 71–80 and 61–70 dominate both High-Risk and Medium-Risk categories.
-These age groups are more likely to require ICU care, experience longer hospital stays, and consume more healthcare resources.

----

-### High-Risk Patients Create Multiple Operational Challenges

-High-Risk patients not only require more clinical attention but also stay longer in the hospital.

-- 50% of High-Risk patients fall under Extended Stay.
-- 87% of High-Risk patients fall under High Wait-Time.

-This indicates that High-Risk patients contribute simultaneously to clinical workload, bed occupancy, and operational delays.

----

-### ICU Burden Comes from Severity, Not Volume

-Although ICU accounts for only 10% of total admissions, it contains a much higher concentration of High-Risk and Extended Stay patients.

-- 35% of ICU patients are High Risk.
-- Average ICU stay is 10 days.
-- 66% of ICU patients belong to the Extended Stay category.

-This shows that ICU pressure is driven by patient severity rather than patient volume.

----

-### Operational Pressure Is Concentrated in Specific Referral Groups

-Patients under the "None" referral category and General Practice consistently appear across:

-- High-Risk cases
-- ICU admissions
-- Extended Stay patients
-- High Wait-Time cases

-This indicates that a large share of hospital workload is concentrated within a limited number of referral pathways.

----

-### Extended Stay Is Strongly Linked to Risk Severity

-Length-of-stay patterns show a clear relationship between patient risk and hospitalization duration.

-- 50% of High-Risk patients belong to Extended Stay.
-- Only 17% of Medium-Risk patients belong to Extended Stay.

-As risk severity increases, hospitalization duration also increases significantly.

----

 # Business Recommendations

 ## 1. Improve ICU Resource Planning
 - Monitor Extended Stay patients more closely.
 - Improve ICU bed allocation planning.
 - Track prolonged-care cases proactively.

 **Reason:** ICU patients stay longer and consume a larger share of hospital resources.

----

 ## 2. Reduce General Ward Congestion
 - Improve patient-flow management.
 - Optimize staffing during busy periods.
 - Reduce operational delays in high-volume wards.

 **Reason:** General Ward experiences the highest patient volume and wait-time burden.

----

 ## 3. Focus on Senior High-Risk Patients
 - Introduce early-risk identification programs.
 - Monitor elderly patients more proactively.
 - Prioritize preventive healthcare measures.

 **Reason:** Patients aged 61–80 contribute heavily to High-Risk cases, ICU admissions, and prolonged hospitalization.

----

 ## 4. Improve Extended Stay Management
 - Track prolonged-stay patients regularly.
 - Strengthen discharge planning.
 - Monitor long-duration occupancy trends.

 **Reason:** A small number of patients occupy hospital resources for extended periods.

----

 ## 5. Strengthen Referral Tracking
 - Improve referral documentation.
 - Reduce unspecified referral classifications.
 - Standardize patient-routing processes.

 **Reason:** The "None" referral category contributes heavily to High-Risk, High Wait-Time, and Extended Stay cases.

----

 ## 6. High-Risk Patient Fast-Track Monitoring
 - Prioritize High-Risk patients during admission and assessment.
 - Create dedicated monitoring workflows.
 - Improve early intervention practices.